FritzX6/jalmus/README.md

 A compatible MIDI controller with USB MIDI capabilities

-### How do I get Jalmus working with my MIDI controller on macOS?
+### How do I get Jalmus working with my MIDI controller on macOS 10.14 (Mojave) or later?

 1. Download the [latest release of Core4MidiJ](https://github.com/DerekCook/CoreMidi4J/releases)